calhounpaul/telegram_bot/README.md

    - **Command**: `/research <query>`
    - **Description**: Answers user queries using the Perplexity API.
    - **Example**: `/research What is the capital of France?`
-   - **Output**: Sends a detailed response to the query, including citations if available.
+   - **Output**: Sends a summary of the research along with a txt file containing a detailed response to the query with citations.

 ### 4. **Message Logging**
-   - **Description**: Logs all messages (text, photos, documents) in a SQLite database for future reference and analysis.
+   - **Description**: Logs all messages' text in a SQLite database for future reference and analysis.
+Attachments will be added soon.
    - **Logs**: Messages are stored with details such as message ID, chat ID, user ID, username, message type, content, and timestamp.

 ### 5. **Authorization**
    - **Description**: Restricts bot usage to authorized users and groups.
-Users and groups can be whitelisted via a JSON file (`whitelist.json`).

 ---